shundhammer/qdirstat/README.md

         doSomething(arg1, arg2)  // WRONG!!!
     }

 Use blank lines liberally.
-No rubocop-Style code.
+No Rubocop-Style code.

 Use CamelCase for classes and camelCase for variables.
 Do not use snake_case.
 Prefix member variables with an underscore: _someValue.
 Prefix its